Irish watchdog fines WhatsApp $267M after EU privacy probe

 LONDON (AP) — Ireland’s privacy watchdog has fined WhatsApp a record 225 million euros ($267 million) after an investigation found it breached stringent European Union data protection rules on transparency about sharing people’s data with other Facebook companies.

-The Data Protection Commission said Thursday that it was also ordering WhatsApp to take “remedial actions” so that its data processing complies with the EU rules.
-WhatsApp said the fine was out of proportion and it would appeal the decision.
+The Data Protection Commission said Thursday that it was also ordering WhatsApp to take “remedial actions” to change the way it communicates with users so that it complies with EU regulations.
+WhatsApp, which has 2 billion users worldwide, said the fine was out of proportion and it would appeal the decision.

 The watchdog’s announcement wraps up an investigation into the Facebook-owned messaging service that opened in December 2018, after the EU rules, known as General Data Protection Regulation, or GDPR, took effect.
 It’s the second penalty – and the biggest – issued by the Irish watchdog under GDPR.
 Last year it fined Twitter 450,000 euros for a security breach.